Gathering the required items

 Step 3

-Depending on the size of your instance, this may take up to 30 minutes.
+Depending on the size of your instance, this may take 30 minutes or longer.

 Step 4